mediapeers/postqueue/README.md

 Postqueue.enqueue op: "refresh", entity_id: [13,14]
 ```

+Note that enqueueing is pretty fast.
+My developer machine is able to enqueue ~20000 items per second.

 ### Processing items

 While we recommend to use the command line interface to process postqueue items you can certainly process these *from within ruby code* by using one of these methods: